The Top 13 Interview Questions of 2025 And How To Nail Them

 For more ideas on how to answer this one, watch our Youtube video 'What's is your greatest weakness?'
 How To Answer This Interview Question

-How to answer: Align your response with the key skills required to do the job.
-Even though the question calls for one strength, don't be afraid to list a few relevant key strengths.
+How to answer: Focus on one or two key strengths that are highly relevant to the position.
 Go beyond just stating these strengths, talk about how you've intentionally developed these skills through education, development opportunities and experience, and how you've effectively used them to achieve work goals and how you can use them in this role.
-Be sure to use specific examples from your past that illustrate your point.

 Why they ask this: Even if the role you're applying for isn't a leadership role, employers want to see that you can demonstrate 'everyday leadership' and can take charge in difficult situations, whether those situations are within your own job or outside of it.